 Despite what I just said Volume 7 has a couple problems, not least of which was the ending.
 It kind of made me want to tear my hair out.
 You end an episode on a giant cliffhanger like the reveal of massive enemy army, not a season.
 Could you imagine if the Two Towers ended with Saruman’s army just starting to besiege Helm’s Deep but not actually showing the battle?
 It would be so shit.
 I actually compared it live with a friend of mine to what Avatar the Last Airbender would have been like if Book 2 ended when the drill reached the wall of Ba Sing Sei, and he laughed at how bad that would be.
 Ending where Volume 7 did is a terrible idea.
 Big cliffhanger moments only really work on a short wait.
 I’ve got tons of shit to watch, play and do between now and Volume 8, do you think I’ll still be hype by then?
 Maybe a little, but if it came out next week I’d be hype as fuck.
 Terrible plan, marring what was otherwise a mostly solid Volume.

 Probably the biggest selling point of Volume 7 is the setting and the locals that in habit it.
 There’s a massive wealth divide between the twin cities of Atlas and Mantle, and Atlas is by far the most tech & science focused of all the major cities in Remnant.
 General Ironwood, the de facto ruler of Atlas, is probably one of the best things about Volume 7 as well.
 I know a lot of people are pissed that he made of some of the decisions he did but I thought they did a great job with his character.
 He’s a guy who is mostly trying to do the right thing, but because of his failures at Beacon he has to work in total secrecy and it’s putting even more strain on the tenuous relationship between Atlas and Mantle, as well as turning most of the civilian authorities and populace against him.
 I’ve seen many people angry that he wasn’t more open from the outset or that he didn’t work with Robin earlier but frankly anyone who says that is being naive.
-Robin did not strike me as a good guy until after Yang & Blake convinced her Ironwood was trying to help, in fact I was somewhat stoked for the idea that she might incite a rebellion or attack a vital supply caravan and invite further retribution, and that the chaos she creates would be the how Salem’s forces infiltrate the city.
+Robin did not strike me as a good guy until after Yang & Blake convinced her Ironwood was trying to help, in fact I was somewhat stoked for the idea that she might incite a rebellion or attack a vital supply caravan and invite further retribution, and that the chaos she creates would be how Salem’s forces infiltrate the city.
 For a project of Amity’s importance secrecy is paramount, especially considering how Salem & Co. favor infiltration before bringing out massive Grimm attacks.

-Moreover I personally love the way Ironwood falls apart at the end, how after a few whole season of the man clearly struggling with his own doubts, he gets a couple episodes worth of hope and then it all comes crashing down.
+Moreover I personally love the way Ironwood falls apart at the end, how after a whole season of the man clearly struggling with his own doubts, he gets a couple episodes worth of hope and then it all comes crashing down.
 He sees a single calling card from Beacon’s destruction, timed with a Grimm attack, and his paranoia kicks into overdrive.
 He goes full “if you aren’t with me, you’re against me” and shatters the alliance between his loyal troops and Ruby’s teams/allies.
 He makes the worst possible calls with his best intentions and you can see the full effect his failures at Beacon and his grip on power has on him and his subordinates.
 They have convinced themselves following Ironwood and his tough calls is the right thing to do even when they don’t want to do it, deep down.
 And I think one of the best parts of all of this is that Ironwood is convinced he can’t win.
 He’s defined victory as saving Atlas no matter the cost and he assumes they can’t stop Salem’s invasion, that’s the whole reason he abandons Mantle – he’s convinced he’ll lose so his best move is to reduce his losses, no matter how heartless that proposition is.

-And look where it leaves him, Salem and his army are at his doorstep and he’s lost critical assets, let alone gotten the city to safety.
+And look where it leaves him, Salem and her army are at his doorstep and he’s lost critical assets, let alone gotten the city to safety.
 He was so sure his way was the only way forward he didn’t consider just how badly it could fail, because not everyone involved would agree.
 A classic mistake among authoritarians, they fall into “if only everyone agreed with me” mindsets and their plans come to ruin because there’s nothing which everyone agrees on.
 Though in Ironwood’s defense I do think this reaction is exacerbated by Ruby making the single biggest mistake in the entire Volume, telling Ironwood that Salem is immortal.
 That news almost destroyed the unity and fighting spirit of Ruby and her friends, and they are much more tightly knit than Ironwood’s forces, let alone the civilians of Atlas and Mantle.
 Telling Ironwood that Salem was a foe he literally couldn’t kill may have helped convince him that escaping Salem was the only victory he could achieve.
 Pro-tip: Never tell your allies or armies they can’t win before the battle begins or that tends to become a self-fulfilling prophecy.

 The inner struggles of the Ace-OPs, Penny and Winter are also good.
 Winter is perhaps in the worst position of all and shows one of the best balances between emotion and disciplined devotion to Ironwood.
 Her loyalty to Ironwood is absolute and thus she goes along with his worst decisions – but she is consistently shown as not necessarily agreeing with his course of action.
 Penny of course occupies a special position as well since she’s sort of Winter’s inverse.
 Despite the fact Penny is a literal robot she ultimately sides with her emotions over her orders.
 The Ace-Ops also have a decent variance on this balance, with Harriet being the most extreme in her devotion to Ironwood and therefore struggling the least in confronting Team RWBY, Marrow being the most reluctant to engage Team RWBY and Vine and Elm sitting somewhere in the middle, though with great difference in their emotional reactions.
 The only Ace-OP who is poorly done in this regard is Clover.
 At the very least Clover should have worked with Qrow to recapture Tyrian before fighting Qrow, instead the moron almost exclusively attacks Qrow when the fight is a free for all and thus forces Qrow to work with Tyrian when they decide to go 2v1.